danielsku/NexusChatProject/README.md

 [Messenger and VM Demo video](https://youtu.be/YFeNF7fwbIc)

 To access the project Virtual Machine, download the NexusChatsVM.rdp

+1. Open the on the GitHub repository and download it
+2. Double click the file on your system
+3. Click "Connect"
+4. Enter password : NexusUser123!
+5. Click on the "exe" folder on the VM
+6. Double click on "Nexus.exe" to run the messenger

 <details>
  <summary>Detailed steps with screenshots</summary>
  <p align="center">